 We hiked on three days, each day averaging 16 kilometres.
 We were part of a large and diverse group which included kids as young as five and several septuagenarians.
 The pace was leisurely and the stops aplenty.
 Every now and then the guides would stop to say something about the mountains (almost always in Italian) but their narration was redundant as the mountains were spectacular and needed little by way of explanation.

 Seeing as we were not due to leave until late Saturday afternoon, I asked to be put in touch with a cycle guide.
 Local sculptor Nicola Cozzio who works as a mountain guide in the summer, expertly took us around some of the stunning routes in the region.
 I would be lying if I said that the steep climbs and the staggeringly treacherous downhill rides were easy but it was exhilarating nonetheless.

 We stayed at the Savoia in Madonna Di Campiglio on a half-board basis.

-Find out how Abhi, with her fear of deep water found the white-water rafting experience in tomorrow’s blog.
+Find out how Abhi, with her fear of deep water found the white-water rafting experience in part two.